dell/karavi-resiliency/docs/DESIGN.md

 * Periodically polling the arrays to see if it has connectivity to the nodes that are hosting Karavi Resiliency labeled pods (if enabled.)
 If an array has lost connectivity to a node hosting Karavi Resiliency labeled pods using that array, _controllerCleanupPod_ is invoked to clean up the pods that have lost I/O connectivity.

-* Tainting nodes that have failed so that a) no further pods will get scheduled to them until they are returned to service, and b) podmon-node upon seeing the taint will invoke the cleanup operations to make sure any zombie pods (pods that have been replaced) cannot write to the volumes they were using.
+* Tainting nodes that have failed so that a) no further pods will get scheduled to them until they are returned to service, and b) podmon-node upon seeing the taint will invoke the clean up operations to make sure any zombie pods (pods that have been replaced) cannot write to the volumes they were using.

 _ControllerCleanupPod_ cleans up the pod by taking the following actions:
 1. The VolumeAttachments (VAs) are loaded, and all VAs belonging to the pod being cleaned up are identified.
 The PVs for each VolumeAttachment are identified and used to get the Volume Handle (array identifier for the volume.)